lasdesistemas/poroteo-senado/README.md

 To configure the syntax highlighting in your favorite text editor, head to the [relevant Babel documentation page](https://babeljs.io/docs/editors) and follow the instructions.
 Some of the most popular editors are covered.

-## Deploy to Now

-[now](https://zeit.co/now) offers a zero-configuration single-command deployment.

-1. Install the `now` command-line tool either via the recommended [desktop tool](https://zeit.co/download) or via node with `npm install -g now`.

-2. Run `now` from your project directory.
-You will see a **now.sh** URL in your output like this:

-    ```
-    > Ready! https://your-project-dirname-tpspyhtdtk.now.sh (copied to clipboard)
-    ```

-    Paste that URL into your browser when the build is complete, and you will see your deployed app.

-You can find more details about [`now` here](https://zeit.co/now).

 ## Something Missing?

 If you have ideas for how we could improve this readme or the project in general, [let us know](https://github.com/segmentio/create-next-app/issues) or [contribute some!](https://github.com/segmentio/create-next-app/edit/master/lib/templates/default/README.md)